Norfolk restaurant raising money to help Moroccan earthquake victims

-HAMPTON ROADS, Va.
-(WAVY) — More than 2,500 people are dead following an earthquake in Morocco Friday.
+NORFOLK, Va.
+(WAVY) — More than 2,500 people are dead following an earthquake in Morocco on Friday.

 It’s the country’s deadliest quake in more than six decades.

-“It’s heartbreaking,” said Omar Bourhriss, the owner of Norfolk’s Carriage House who grew up in Morocco.
-“When i see the Moroccan news in the past few days, you’re looking at people who haven’t even gotten food to eat, or water, because it was hard for the help to get to them.”
+“It’s heartbreaking,” said Omar Boukhriss, who grew up in Morocco.
+“When I see the Moroccan news in the past few days, you’re looking at people who haven’t even gotten food to eat, or water, because it was hard for the help to get to them.”

-Most of Boukhriss’ family owns the Carriage House in Norfolk.
-Most of his family still lives in Casa Blanca, and some of his wife’s family lives in the Atlas Mountains, southwest of Marrakech.
+Boukhriss owns the Carriage House in Norfolk.
+Most of his family still lives in Casablanca, and some of his wife’s family lives in the Atlas Mountains, southwest of Marrakesh.

 He says thankfully their family is all OK — but a lot of people in the country aren’t.

-“With these roads, they don’t just lead to one village,” Bourhriss said.
+“With these roads, they don’t just lead to one village,” Boukhriss said.
 “They lead to 40 or 50 villages. it’s harder than what you think.”

 He said it’s heartbreaking to see the area like this but even more heartbreaking to know winter is only weeks away for them.